 Before you buy anything, you need to verify:

 I help investors navigate all of this before they make a purchase, not after.
-Because finding out you cannot legally rent your property after you have already closed is a problem no one wants to deal with.
+Because finding out you can't legally rent your property after you have already closed is a problem no one wants to deal with.